gillian-guide/gillian-guide.github.io/docs/en/drag-and-drop-archive.md

     6. You are ready to play!
         - Launch the game via :material-steam: Steam or the `PlayGTAIV.exe` executable.
         - **If using the :simple-rockstargames: Rockstar Games Launcher**, do not launch the game via the launcher and delete :material-file:`SteamAchievements.asi`.
         - It's preferable to start **a new savefile**.
 Existing savefiles can work, but you may encounter issues.
-Also, if you already started the game on 1.2.0.59, you have to [downgrade the savefile](../downgrading/downgrading-the-game.md/#downgrading-the-savefile).
+Also, if you already started the game on 1.2.0.59 and want to keep playing on the same savefile, you have to [downgrade the savefile](../downgrading/downgrading-the-game.md/#downgrading-the-savefile).
         - Set `Traffic Density` to `100` to take full advantage of the custom popcycle.
         - **Do not enable `Check For Fusion Fix Updates`.**
         - If you want **more mods, check out [additional mods](#additional-mods)**.